pohlm01/master-thesis/4_comparison.typ

 This means, we do not include the bytes that encode the domain name, key usage constraints, validity timestamps, and similar.
 We do also ignore the bytes required to establish a shared key used for the record layer, which is used for the encryption and authentication of the payload messages.
 Therefore, an X.509 handshake contains the following components.
-One signature for active authentication of the handshake, two signatures for @sct:pl, one signature for an @ocsp staple, one signature of the intermediate @ca on the @ee certificate, and one signature of the root @ca on the intermediate @ca.
+One signature for active authentication of the handshake, two signatures for @sct:pl, optionally one signature for an @ocsp staple, one signature of the intermediate @ca on the @ee certificate, and one signature of the root @ca on the intermediate @ca.
 In addition, the @ee and intermediate certificate contain one public key each.
 The root certificate is typically not sent to the @rp, as it is expected to know it already.
 Summing this up, we count six signatures and two public keys.
 The last case in @tab:x509_size, marked in yellow, is a special case.
-It uses @kemtls and therefore sends a key encapsulation instead of a signature.
+It uses @kemtls and therefore sends a key encapsulation instead of a signature and stores the public key of the @kem in the certificate instead of a public key for signature generation.
 For our analysis, we ignore this fact, as it serves the same objective, namely actively authenticating the handshake.

 @tab:x509_size contains one optimistic and one conservative but realistic estimate for each, a @pq and non @pq secure setup.